-Grants of up to $3,500 to Arkansas nonprofit organizations for preservation, outreach, and interpretation projects related to African American history.
-A grants workshop will be held on June 3.
-Examples of eligible projects include exhibits, historical research, publications, workshops, documentaries, interviews for oral history, and cemetery preservation and documentation.
+Grants of up to $3,500 to Arkansas nonprofit organizations for the study, preservation, and collection of black history within the state.
+Applicants are strongly encouraged to attend the March 3 grant workshop.
+Examples of previously supported projects include exhibits, historical research, publications, workshops, oral history interviews, documentary films, and cemetery preservation and documentation.

 The goals of the Curtis H. Sykes Memorial Grant Program support the mission of the Black History Commission of Arkansas and include:

 -Collecting materials bearing on the history of black Arkansans from the earliest times;

 -Encouraging historical work and research in the background of black Arkansans to help the young citizens of the state and all others appreciate their heritage;

 -Assisting with the performance of work in relation to the history of black Arkansans;

 -Making available programs and projects on the history and heritage of African Americans.